 Stiffness and Performance

 A higher stiffness means more control, less power, and less comfort.
 Stiffer strings exhibit higher peak impact tension, higher peak force, less string deflection, and shorter dwell time (time on the strings).
-This leads to less power because the higher force crushes the ball more and loses energy.
+This leads to less power because the higher force crushes the ball more and loses energy (balls are designed to lose 45% of the energy used to deform them).
 It leads to less comfort because the higher force for a shorter time creates greater shock to the hand and arm.
 And it creates more control because less time on the strings means less time for the force of ball impact to twist and turn the racquet's aim and also less time for the ball to take a ride on a racquet swing that is constantly changing the direction of its aim as it sweeps through both its horizontal and vertical arcs.
-The size of the arc sweep during the bounce duration affects the direction of the bounce.
+The size of the arc sweep during the bounce duration affects the direction of the bounce from the strings.

 Just the opposite is true for softer string — there is more power because of less ball deformation, more comfort because lower forces spread out over longer time, and less control because longer dwell time leads to more arc sweep during the bounce.
 Longer dwell time does not, contrary to popular opinion, allow you time to direct the ball.
 In 4-7 ms of impact, you are a totally helpless victim of the physics of impact.
 In fact, your hand and brain don't even get the message that an impact has occurred until the ball has almost left the racquet — certainly too late to do anything about it.